The IOSA Team

 IOSA is the only oil spill response organization in the San Juan Islands and the only non-profit, community-based spill response organization in the Pacific Northwest, and one of just a handful in the world.
 IOSA’s many dedicated volunteers are the heart and soul of the operation and bring a wide variety of experience and knowledge to the effort.

-The IOSA leadership team is comprised of a full-time Executive Director and a robust volunteer board of directors.
+The IOSA leadership team is comprised of a full-time Executive Director, a full time Operations Manager, and a robust volunteer Board of Directors.

 Julie Knight, Founder